- Prep time 1 hour

-- Whisk together dry ingredients and set aside.
-Bring water to a boil, then immediately remove from heat.
+- In a medium bowl, whisk the flour and salt.
+In a small pot, bring the water to a boil, then immediately remove from the heat.
 After 5 seconds (count them!), gently stream the water into the dry ingredients, constantly stirring.

-- Once cooled to a comfortable temperature, use your hands to knead the mixture into a dough.
-If it’s too dry, add in a little bit more hot water.
-Making dumplings is an instinctive thing -- use your sense of touch to feel when the dough starts to become a unified mass.
-Once it has become unified, knead for another 3 minutes.
+- Once cooled to a comfortable temperature, using your hands, knead the mixture into a dough.
+If it’s too dry, add a little bit more hot water.
+Making dumplings is an instinctive thing—use your sense of touch to feel when the dough starts to become a unified mass.
+Once well combined, knead for another 3 minutes.
 The dough should be elastic and smooth, but not sticky.

-- Wrap the dough tightly in plastic wrap and let it sit for 30 minutes at room temperature.
+- Wrap the dough tightly in plastic wrap.
+Let sit for 30 minutes at room temperature.
 This hydrates the flour and makes the dough easier to handle.

-- Pinch off about 2 tablespoons of dough and roll between your palms to form a sphere.
+- Pinch off about 2 tablespoons of the dough and roll between your palms to form a sphere.
 On a well floured surface, roll and press into a flat circular shape.
-The dough should be about 1- to 2-millimeters thick.
+The dough should be about 1 to 2 millimeters thick.

-- Continue to make about 30 dough wrappers, flouring liberally so wrappers do not stick to each other as you stack them, and wrap with plastic wrap.
+- Continue to make about 30 dough wrappers, flouring liberally so the wrappers don't stick to each other as you stack them; wrap with plastic wrap.
 Alternatively, you can immediately use the dough to wrap dumplings, depending on your work flow.